sdg12321/Website-For-K4-System-And-CS2-SimpleAdmin/README.md

 # K4-System-Website
 This is a simple website that displays information from the K4-System plugin database.
 Currently, the plugin only provides rank, stats, time, and only these are displayed on the website.
 We will implement bans/mutes when the (Basic) Admins plugin becomes available through SQL.

+A responsive and pleasing design for a mobile.

 # Dependencies
 The default website operates with the database from the K4-System plugin: [K4-System](https://github.com/K4ryuu/K4-System)